Spice Girls' Mel C "wouldn't be comfortable" performing at Qatar World Cup as LGBTQ+ ally

 England manager Gareth Southgate previously promised that his players would speak out about human rights abuses during the tournament.
 “Regarding the LGBT community, we stand for inclusivity and we are very, very strong on that,” he said.
 “We think that is important in terms of all our supporters.”

-Earlier this week, however, England, Wales and five other nations announced that they would no longer wear ‘OneLove’ armbands at the Qatar World Cup.
+Earlier this week, however, England, Wales and five other nations announced that they would no longer be wearing ‘OneLove’ armbands at the Qatar World Cup.

+Meanwhile, Robbie Williams has defended his decision to perform as part of this year’s World Cup next month.
+The pop star said it’d be “hypocritical” for him not to go to Qatar, “because of the places that I do go to”.